-If the property has no safe and available units for which a tenant who needs an emergency transfer is eligible, the property manager will contact the DHS Housing Coordinator to refer the tenant for priority placement on the Section 811 PRA wait list.
-The DHS Housing Coordinator will document the need and place the tenant on the Section 811 PRA waiting list, with a preference over non-VAWA related applicants, until the next safe unit becomes available.
-The property manager will also assist the tenant identifying other housing providers who may have safe and available units to which the tenant could move.
+If the property has no safe and available units for which a tenant who needs an emergency transfer is eligible, the property manager will assist the tenant identifying other housing providers who may have safe and available units to which the tenant could move.
 At the eligible tenant's request, the property manager will also assist tenants in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking that are attached to this Plan.

-Minnesota Housing does not process or handle transfers or transfer requests.
+Minnesota Housing will provide a list of properties in the jurisdiction that include HOME or National Housing Trust Fund-assisted units.
+If a tenant is deemed eligible for an emergency transfer and has tenant-based rental assistance, the property manager will take all reasonable measures to facilitate the transfer of that tenant-based assistance to the new unit.